Gwayaboy/PE-GHCP-Azure/README.md

      -  Use GitHub Copilot Chat to generate deployment scripts.
 Here is an example prompts to get your started:
         **Prompt 1**:
         ```plaintext
-        How do I create a GitHub Action to deploy my Node.js app using azd?
+        @azure How do I create a GitHub Action to deploy my Node.js app using azd?
         ```
         **Prompt 2**:
          ```plaintext